Feeding Your Cat and Getting the Balance Right

 Healthy cats that are fed a complete, balanced diet don’t need any supplements.
 In fact, the addition of supplements could unbalance their nutrition and cause problems.

 That said, some cats have special nutritional needs (e.g. for growth, certain medical conditions or during pregnancy) and cat food diets are available that are formulated for those specific needs.
 If in doubt, have a chat with your vet.

-How much you feed your cat depends on their breed, activity level and lifestyle.
-A good place to start is by following the feeding guidelines on the pack, but bear in mind that these are approximate guidelines.
-The actual amount needed will vary from cat to cat depending on things such as their size or activity level.
+If you’re wondering how much to feed a cat, you’ll firstly need to bear in mind their breed, activity and lifestyle.
+A good place to start is by following the feeding guidelines on the pack as these give you approximate guidelines on how much to feed a cat.
+However, these are only a guideline and the actual amount needed will vary from cat to cat depending on things such as their size or activity level.
 Monitor your cat’s body condition score regularly with our tool and use this as a basis to adjust the amount of food you feed your cat.